ANDREWOLAITANTOLUTAIWO/3mtt_naive_bayes/README.md

 *   **Example**: If `total_points` has a much higher mean for `target_5yrs=1` than for `target_5yrs=0`, it suggests that players who score more points tend to have longer careers.
 If the variance for `total_points` within each group is small, it implies this trend is consistent.

 **Actionable Insight for Scouting**: While not a direct ranking, analyzing these parameters can help scouts understand which statistical profiles are most characteristic of players likely to achieve longevity according to the model.
 Features with a clear separation in means between the '0' and '1' classes, especially when combined with low variance within those classes, would be considered highly influential.

+## Precision and Recall Trade-off: Business Priorities for Scouting

+In the context of scouting and team management, the trade-off between **Precision** and **Recall** is critical, as it directly impacts resource allocation (team budget, roster spots, draft picks) and strategic decisions.
+Let's consider what a higher emphasis on one metric over the other means for an NBA front office:

+### High Precision Strategy (Minimizing False Positives):

+*   **Definition**: A model with high precision minimizes **False Positives** – cases where the model incorrectly predicts a player will have a long career (Class 1), but they actually do not.
+In a scouting context, this means fewer "busts" or players incorrectly identified as long-term prospects.
+*   **Business Priority**: This strategy is ideal when the **cost of a False Positive is very high**, and the team cannot afford to make many mistakes with valuable resources.
+This often applies to:
+    *   **High-Value Contracts/Free Agency**: Signing a player to a multi-year, high-dollar contract who doesn't pan out.
+This wastes significant budget, impacts future salary cap flexibility, and can set a franchise back years. *Example: Avoiding a costly free agent signing who becomes an albatross contract.*
+    *   **Early-Round Draft Picks**: Using a top-tier draft pick on a player who fails to meet expectations.
+This squanders a premium opportunity to acquire foundational talent and can have long-term repercussions on team building. *Example: Minimizing the risk of selecting a "reach" player in the lottery.*
+    *   **Roster Spots**: Allocating a valuable roster spot (especially on a contender) to a player who doesn't perform, potentially blocking the development of other, more promising talent, or preventing the acquisition of a more impactful veteran. *Example: Ensuring every player added to the 15-man roster genuinely contributes.*
+*   **Impact**: A high-precision model would be highly cautious in predicting longevity.
+It would only recommend players it's extremely confident about.
+The scouting department would likely have a high success rate with players it *does* select based on the model's positive predictions, but they might have a smaller pool of identified prospects.
+*   **Drawback**: The downside is **lower Recall**, meaning the model will miss many true long-term players.
+The team might pass on genuinely good prospects because the model wasn't confident enough to predict their longevity.
+This strategy implies a willingness to accept some missed opportunities to avoid costly mistakes.

+### High Recall Strategy (Minimizing False Negatives):

+*   **Definition**: A model with high recall minimizes **False Negatives** – cases where the model incorrectly predicts a player will *not* have a long career (Class 0), but they actually do.
+In scouting, this means fewer "missed opportunities" or players overlooked who go on to become successful long-term NBA players.
+*   **Business Priority**: This strategy is favored when the **cost of a False Negative is very high**, and the team prioritizes finding every potential gem, even if it means sifting through more duds.
+This often applies to:
+    *   **Identifying Undervalued Talent**: Missing out on a future star who develops into an All-Star or critical role player for another team.
+This directly impacts competitive balance. *Example: Discovering a second-round pick or an undrafted free agent who becomes a franchise cornerstone.*
+    *   **Maintaining Competitive Edge**: A rival team gaining a significant advantage by acquiring talent that your team overlooked.
+In a competitive league, missing one key player can be the difference between a playoff berth and a lottery pick. *Example: Ensuring no diamond in the rough slips through the cracks.*
+    *   **Depth and Role Players**: When building out a full roster, especially for teams with limited cap space, finding impactful players for minimum contracts or late draft picks is crucial.
+A high-recall model helps identify a wider pool for these roles. *Example: Finding cost-effective bench talent.*
+*   **Impact**: A high-recall model would be more aggressive in predicting longevity, trying to catch every potential long-term player.
+The scouting department would cast a wider net and generate a larger list of prospects.
+*   **Drawback**: The downside is **lower Precision**, meaning the model would generate more False Positives.
+The team would invest more time and resources (scouting, workouts, potentially lower-value contracts, G-League assignments) into more players who ultimately don't succeed, leading to more "busts" or players who don't stick around.
+This strategy implies a willingness to accept more minor mistakes to ensure no significant talent is overlooked.

+### Current Model's Stance and Strategic Alignment:

+Our current Gaussian Naive Bayes model exhibits **higher Precision (0.83)** for predicting longevity (Class 1) than its **Recall (0.64)** for the same class.
+This suggests it intrinsically leans towards a high-precision strategy:

+*   **If the team's primary goal is to minimize costly errors (e.g., bad contracts, wasted high draft picks), this model aligns well.** It is quite reliable when it identifies a player as having long-term potential.
+*   **If the team's primary goal is to avoid missing any potential gems and is willing to accept more lower-cost "misses" in the process, then a different model or an adjusted threshold for this model would be necessary.** This model, in its current form, is more likely to let a few good players slip by rather than incorrectly endorse a player who won't succeed.

+### Current Model's Stance:

+Our current Gaussian Naive Bayes model exhibits **higher Precision (0.83)** for predicting longevity (Class 1) than its **Recall (0.64)** for the same class.
+This suggests it leans towards a high-precision strategy: it's quite good at confirming a player's long-term potential when it makes such a prediction, but it's more likely to miss some genuinely long-term players.
+If the team's priority is to avoid drafting or signing busts, this bias is favorable.
+If the priority is to avoid missing any potential gems, regardless of some misses, then tweaking the model to improve recall (potentially at the expense of precision) would be the next step.

 ### Naive Bayes "Independence Assumption" and Its Realism for Basketball Stats